-Girl Scouts of Southern Illinois names Outstanding Graduating Girl Scouts
+Girl Scouts of Southern Illinois Names Outstanding Graduating Girl Scouts

-GLEN CARBON – Girl Scouts of Southern Illinois (GSSI) is pleased to announce that Lainey Brown from O’Fallon, Illinois, Megan Kraus from Waterloo, Illinois and Deanna Hohgrefe from Chester, Illinois have been selected as its 2015 Outstanding Graduating Girl Scout Scholarship winners.
-The girls were recognized March 28 at GSSI’s annual All That Glitters Ceremony held Rend Lake Resort in Whittington, Illinois.
-In addition to earning this prestigious award, Lainey and Megan each received a $500 scholarship and Deanna received a $1,000 scholarship for the college or university she will attend this fall.
+Glen Carbon, Illinois – Girl Scouts of Southern Illinois (GSSI) is pleased to announce that Dalaney Plott from Anna, Illinois and Shelby Wratchford from Fults, Illinois have been selected as its 2014 Outstanding Graduating Girl Scout Scholarship winners.
+The girls were recognized April 5 at GSSI’s annual All That Glitters Ceremony at the Hilton Garden Inn in O’Fallon.
+In addition to earning this prestigious award, each girl receives a $500 scholarship for the college or university she will attend this fall.
+Dalaney is the daughter of Juanita and Billie Plott and Shelby is the daughter of Jamie and Phillip Wratchford.

+Dalaney is from Troop #8542 in Anna and has been a Girl Scout for 13 years.
+She has earned the Girl Scout Gold Award, which is the highest award for girls in Girl Scouting and recognizes leadership, effort, and impact that Girl Scout Seniors and Ambassadors have on their community.
+Only about 5% of Girl Scouts earn the Gold Award.
+Currently, Dalaney attends Anna-Jonesboro Community High School and plans to attend Southeast Missouri State University upon graduation where she will pursue a bachelors degree in History.

 Get The Latest News!